Vladimir Potanin

 Vladimir Olegovich Potanin (Владимир Олегович Потанин; born 3 January 1961) is a Russian businessman, billionaire and statesman.
 He is the founder and president of Interros, which holds stakes in MMC Norilsk Nickel, Rosa Khutor, Rosbank, Yandex and TCS Group Holding.
 President of Norilsk Nickel, Chairman of the Board of Trustees of the State Hermitage Museum, founder of the Vladimir Potanin Charitable Foundation.

 Forbes twice ranked him as the richest person in Russia — in 2015 and 2020.
+And across the 2021–2026 interval, Potanin consistently remained within the top five Russian billionaires.

-As of 7 May 2025, Forbes ranked Potanin the 81st most wealthy person in the world, with a net worth of $24.2 billion.
+In the 2026 Forbes ranking, Vladimir Potanin reasserted his position as the second-ranking Russian billionaire, a status he had not occupied since 2023.
+Globally, he was situated at rank 79.
+According to Bloomberg Billionaires Index—dated 24 August 2026—Potanin is positioned third among Russian billionaires and 113th globally, with a recalibrated net worth of US$23.0 billion.
+The index records a year-to-date contraction of US$3.41 billion.

 Ukraine, the United Kingdom, the United States, Canada, Australia and New Zealand have imposed sanctions on Potanin.

 Early life and education

 Potanin was born in Moscow, in the former USSR, into the family of a USSR trade representative in New Zealand.

 He resided with his parents in Turkey for several years, receiving his primary education there.
 He continued his studies at Moscow School No. 58, graduating with a gold medal.
 In 1978, he attended the faculty of the International economic relations at Moscow State Institute of International Relations (MGIMO), which is run by the Ministry of Foreign Affairs.
 Upon graduating MGIMO in 1983, he followed in his father's footsteps and went to work for the all-union foreign trade organization (FTO) Soyuzpromexportfortvort, which was an arm of the Ministry of Foreign Trade.
 He served as senior engineer at the All-Union Foreign Economic Association (VFEA) "Soyuzpromexport".